greenm01/vb4x/docs/vb4x_specs.md

 ### 5\.1.4 Combat State

-Combat ships are either undamaged, crippled, or destroyed.
+Space Force ships are either undamaged, crippled, or destroyed.

-Attack Strength (AS) represents a unit's offensive firepower and is a mutable property.
+Attack Strength (AS) represents a unit's offensive firepower and is a mutable type.

-Defense Strength (DS) represents a unit's defensive shielding and is a constant property.
+Defense Strength (DS) represents a unit's defensive shielding and is a constant type.

 **Reduced**: Degradation of combat state.